google/applied-machine-learning-intensive/acs/ac1/_sources/sheets_basics/errors.rst

     Google, lists all functions and how to set the inputs.
 The table is ordered by “type”, so you can find common mathematical functions with the type “Math”.
-3.  **Try Googling your error.** If you are facing an error, chances are several people have seen it before.
+3.  **The Internet is your friend.** If you are facing an error, chances are several people have seen it before.
 Try searching for the error message or the broken formula online.
 Sites like `Google Support`_ and `StackOverflow`_ have helped millions.